czbiohub-sf/flash/README.md

 ### Creating the AMR library

+This constructs a set of guides for the AMR gene set.
+The genes and CARD database used are updated from the set used in the paper.
+See the top of the README for a link to the details for the guide set from the paper.
-To reproduce the library construction from the paper, after installing the prerequisites below, run
+After installing the prerequisites below, run

 `make amr_library`.